alaffin12/stackedit/Caught by Stradh.md

 >
 >A singular laugh erupts from the crowd, drawing the burgomaster's fiery gaze as well as gasps from the townsfolk.

 The laugh comes from Lars Kjurls, a member of the town militia.
 The baron immediately orders Lars arrested for "Spite" and orders the other guards to take him into custody.
+However as other guardsmen approach Lars another voice intervenes...

+> "No..."
+>
+> A loud, feminine voice comes from the crowd, causing a murmured hush to fall over the crowd.  "..